 HMRC is well-known to have time-consuming and sometimes complicated forms that you are required to fill out as a limited company director.
-The P11D is one of these; essentially, a P11D reports the benefits paid out to a company’s employees.
+The P11D is one of these; essentially, a P11D will report the benefits paid out to a company’s employees.
 These items are known as ‘benefits in kind’ and as a contractor with a limited company, you may at some point need to fill out a P11D form.

 Benefits for employees or directors of a company, otherwise known as benefits in kind, must be reported on a P11D if they are considered taxable.
 You may need to pay tax and National Insurance on taxable benefits that you report on a P11D form.